Near Woodland in Talbot County, Georgia — The American South (South Atlantic)

 Columbus was seized by Federal Cav. under Gen. James H. Wilson, April 16, 1865.
 The next day Minty’s div. was sent forward to secure the Flint River crossing at Double Bridges.
 This was done by the 4th Michigan & 3d Ohio Cav., Col B. D. Pritchard comdg., after a rapid night march & a surprise attack, early the 18th.

 The rest of Wilson’s forces left Columbus that day, following Minty’s div. via Talbotton, Belleview, Pleasant Hill, Double Bridges, Thomaston, Culloden -- Macon their destination.

 Erected 1956 by Georgia Historical Commission.
 (Marker Number 130-3.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 1, 2010, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 740 times since then.
+It was originally submitted on November 1, 2010, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 786 times since then and 23 times this year.
 Photos: 1, 2, 3. submitted on November 1, 2010, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.